 You can find the next performance opportunities here on the website or through our Facebook page

-Our new Merlin Tip for the week is following the theme on Practice and is from Andy Gray our Guitar Tutor.
+Our Merlin Tip #5 is following the theme on Practice and is from Andy Gray our Guitar Tutor.

 Find somewhere quiet to practice… This seems too obvious for words, but not only will you be far less likely to succumb to all sorts of distractions, but entering a special practice area, whether it’s a certain room or just a corner of the living room, will help prepare you mentally for this very particular kind of work.
 Mindful intention is everything, and having the ritual of going to the same place every time can help set that intention.